Molecular Biology

 Jörg Bohlmann

 Research Interests Plants are sessile organisms which have the ability to survive under constantly changing environmental conditions over lifespans of several weeks to hundreds of years.
 To cope with biotic or abiotic stress, plants have evolved a complex specialized metabolism which contains hundreds of thousands of unique small molecules.
-Many of these bioactive molecules have beneficial applications for […]
+Many of these bioactive molecules have beneficial applications for humans.
+Through genomic, proteomic, metabolomic and biochemical approaches our laboratory is exploring two aspects of plant specialized metabolism: (1) the role it plays in plant defense, and (2) how its genes and enzymes can be prospected for metabolic engineering of high-value bioproducts.
+The foundation of our research program has concentrated primarily on the terpenoid pathway, […]

 Laura Wegener Parfrey